Dreadrith/DreadScripts/Other/Info_Source/Hammy Follower/HowTo.md

 Of course, you can always optimize the mesh to reduce the polygons using a 3D modeling software.
 But why should Hammy be any less cute than you?

+## Advanced
+Spazzing Issues / Scaling: Generally, scaling the prefab is ok but you may notice that things may be acting a bit weird if you scale it down too much.
+This is because the follower system has a limited reach and it may be hitting the limit.
+This is visible with the follower no longer following smoothly and instead snaps or the balloon moves 1:1 with you.
+If this happens, it may help to scale the system up without scaling the pet itself.
+To do this, you can follow these steps:
+1. Unpack the follower prefab.
+2. Go down the chain to 'Container' and drag it out of the system.
+3. Scale up the follower prefab's root, not too much!
+4. Drag and Drop 'Container' Back to where it was ('Chain 5').
+5. Done!